Navigating the Pitfalls of Active Learning Evaluation: A Systematic Framework for Meaningful Performance Assessment: Experimental Setup

-\textbf{Methodological Context} We compare three different training strategies using the ResNet-18 as a backbone.
-First, standard supervised trained models, which are referred to as ST models.
-Secondly, we use the popular contrastive SimCLR \cite{chenSimpleFrameworkContrastive2020a} training strategy as a basis for our Self-SL pre-training.
+\textbf{Training paradigms.} Randomly initialized and supervised-trained models are referred to as ST models.
+Further, we use the popular contrastive SimCLR \cite{chenSimpleFrameworkContrastive2020a} training as a basis for Self-SL pre-training.
 These models are fine-tuned and are referred to as Self-SL models.
-Self-SL models have a two layer MLP as a classification head to make better use of the representations (ablation in \cref{app:hparams}).
+Self-SL models have a two-layer MLP as a classification head to make better use of the representations (ablation in \cref{app:hparams}).
 For ST and Self-SL models, we obtain bayesian models by adding dropout to the final representations before the classification head following \cite{galDeepBayesianActive2017a}.
-And as Semi-SL method, we use FixMatch \cite{sohnFixMatchSimplifyingSemisupervised2020} which combines the principles of consistency and uncertainty reduction in a simple manner.
-Due to the long training times (factor 80) compared to ST trainings, we only ran experiments in the low- and medium-label regime while increasing the query size by a factor of three to reduce training cost.
+As a Semi-SL method, we use FixMatch \cite{sohnFixMatchSimplifyingSemisupervised2020} which combines the principles of consistency and uncertainty reduction.
+Due to the long training times (factor 80) compared to ST training, we only ran experiments in the low- and mid-label regime while increasing the query size by a factor of three to reduce training costs.

-\textbf{Hyperparameter Selection} The HPs for our models are selected for each label-regime before the AL loop is started using the corresponding validation set.
-For Self-SL and ST models we use a fixed base training recipe (Scheduler, Optimizer, Batch Size, Epochs) and only select learning rate, weight decay and data augmentations.
-The data augmentations used are standard augmentations and Randaugment which uses stronger data augmentations acting as a regularization \cite{cubukRandaugmentPracticalAutomated2020}.
-For Semi-SL methods we fix all HPs with the exception of learning rate and weight decay noted as crucial in \cite{sohnFixMatchSimplifyingSemisupervised2020}.
-Final models ST and Self-SL used on the test set and for query selection are selected based on the best performance on the validation set, whereas for Semi-SL the final checkpoint is used.
-For imbalanced datasets, we use the weighted cross-entropy-loss (CE-Loss) following \cite{munjalRobustReproducibleActive2022a}.
+\textbf{Hyperparameter selection.} The HPs for our models are selected for each label regime before the AL loop is started using the corresponding validation set.
+For Self-SL and ST models we use a fixed training recipe (Scheduler, Optimizer, Batch Size, Epochs) and only optimize learning rate, weight decay and data augmentations.
+The data augmentations used are standard augmentations and Randaugment which uses stronger augmentations acting as a regularization \cite{cubukRandaugmentPracticalAutomated2020}.
+For Semi-SL methods we fix all HPs with the exception of learning rate and weight decay following \citet{sohnFixMatchSimplifyingSemisupervised2020}.
+Model selection for ST and Self-SL models is based on the best validation set epoch, while for Semi-SL models the final checkpoint is used.
+For imbalanced datasets, we use oversampling for ST and Self-SL pre-trained models \citet{budaSystematicStudyClass2018} and use weighted cross-entropy-loss and distribution alignment for FixMatch.